 Generally speaking, we expect the answer to this to be “no”.
-However, it appears that one type of firm which may be impacted by the proposals are collective portfolio management investment firms (CPMI firms).
+However, for firms which are collective portfolio management investment firms (CPMI firms), they will be impacted by the new rules.
 These are firms with permissions to manage an alternative investment fund (AIF) and/or permission to manage a UK UCITS fund which also have what are known as “MiFID top up” permissions.
 These firms are not investment firms as such but they do have permissions to conduct certain activities which are "investment services".

 If you are a CPMI firm, you will have a restriction on your permissions profile (a CPMI restriction) on the FS register which makes this clear.
 Please refer to the Restrictions heading in your entry on the FS register.